gargiaditi190/AmazonClone/README.md

 # 🎯 Learning Outcomes

-- PRACTICED HTML STRUCTURE AND CSS STYLING
+- Practiced Html Structure And Css Styling
-- LEARNED TO DESIGN A RESPONSIVE E-COMMERCE LAYOUT
+- Learned To Design A Responsive E-Commerce Layout
-- IMPROVED UNDERSTANDING OF POSITIONING AND ALIGNMENT IN CSS
+- Improved Understanding Of Positioning And Alignment In Css